Enrollment Open · September 2026 · Limited Places

 Traditional repertoire

-Traditional rhythms from across the Arabic, Turkish, Greek, Balkan, and North African worlds — and more — with original compositions written over them, the way real musicians learn music.
+Rhythms from Turkish, Arabic, and Mediterranean traditions, plus original compositions written over them — the way real musicians learn music.

 4